 Centro Histórico, Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Location.
+19° 26.016′ N, 99° 7.872′ W. Marker is in Centro Histórico, Ciudad de México.
+Marker is on Moneda just east of José María Pino Suárez, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Centro Histórico, Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-The Sacred Precinct of Mexico-Tenochtitlan (a few steps from this marker); The City of Tenochtitlan (within shouting distance of this marker); Cuauhtémoc's Last Message (within shouting distance of this marker); The Basin of Mexico (within shouting distance of this marker); Ignacio Luis Vallarta (about 90 meters away, measured in a direct line); Temple of Our Lady of the Pillar (about 90 meters away); Dr. Antonio Marquez G. (about 90 meters away); House of Luis de Castilla (about 120 meters away).
+Death of Benito Juárez (within shouting distance of this marker); Manuel Nicolás Carpancho (within shouting distance of this marker); The First Printing Press in the Americas The Royal and Pontifical University of Mexico (within shouting distance of this marker); Dr. Antonio Marquez G. (about 90 meters away, measured in a direct line); House of the Mayorazgo de Guerrero (about 120 meters away); The Basin of Mexico (about 150 meters away); a different marker also named House of the Mayorazgo de Guerrero (about 150 meters away).
 Touch for a list and map of all markers in Centro Histórico.